 Okay, we'll tell you: Mr. Pilkington is a symbol for the West (the U.S. and U.K.) and his quarrelsome neighbor is Germany.
 Both Pilkington and Frederick are worried that revolutionary spirit might spread to their own animals: Pilkington calls it a "terrible wickedness" to keep his animals in place (4.3).

-Things become complicated between Pilkington and Napoleon when Napoleon goes back on his promise to sell Pilkington a pile of timber.
+Things get tricky when Napoleon re-opens business relations with humans.
+He sometimes deals with Pilkington and sometimes with Frederick, but never with both simultaneously.
 For a while, Napoleon's relations with Pilkington are "almost friendly," and Napoleon seems to hate Frederick as much as Pilkington does (8.7).
-At the last minute, however, Napoleon switches and sells the timber to Frederick.
+At the last minute, however, Napoleon does a switcheroo and sells some promised timber to Frederick.
 The next thing you know, the animals on the farm are chanting "Death to Pilkington" (8.11).

 But then Frederick cheats Napoleon.
 The pigs send over some pigeons to Pilkington, hoping to patch up their relations.
 But it can't be done.
 The pigeons return with a simple message: "Serves you right" (8.16).
 The relations between Animal Farm and Foxwood appear to be severed.